 Remove oil, paint and other foreign substances from corrosion-resisting steel surfaces after fabrication.
 Perform cleaning by vapor degreasing or

-by the use of cleaners of the alkaline, emulsion or solvent type.
+using cleaners of the alkaline, emulsion or solvent type.
 After the surfaces have been cleaned give a final rinsing with clean water followed by a 24 hour period during which the surfaces are intermittently wet with clean water and then allowed to dry for the purpose of inspecting the clean surfaces.
 Visually inspect the surfaces for evidence of paint, oil, grease, welding slag, heat treatment scale, iron rust or other forms of contamination.
 If evidence of foreign substance is found, clean again in accordance with the applicable provisions of ASTM A380/A380M.
 Furnish the proposed method of treatment for approval.
 Visually reinspect after treatment.
 Use only stainless steel or nonmetallic bristle brushes to remove foreign substances.
 Remove any contamination occurring subsequent to the initial cleaning by one or more of the methods indicated above.

 Lubrication